steenlknudsen/mojohaus-jaxb-maven-plugin/README.md

 Note that the system property `https.protocols` is required to generate the site, since GitHub's api refuses to use the default TLS version of java (i.e. TLSv1.0).

-    git checkout jaxb-maven-plugin-2.4.0
+    git checkout jaxb-maven-plugin-3.0.0

     mvn -Dhttps.protocols="TLSv1,TLSv1.1,TLSv1.2" clean package site

 #### b.
 Copy the content of the `target/site` directory

 The release site documentation is now found within the target/site directory of the build.
-Copy the content of this directory to a temporary place, such as `/tmp`:
+Copy the directory to a temporary place, such as `/tmp`:

-    cp -r target/site/* /tmp/
+    cp -r target/site /tmp/

 #### c.
 Move the plugin documentation to its gh-pages branch location

 Check out the `gh-pages` branch, and copy the documentation to a directory named `Documentation/v3.0.0` (substitute the version number with the release version).

+    cp -r /tmp/site Documentation/v3.0.0

 Simply build on the structure shown in the image below:

 ![Structure](src/site/resources/images/documentation_structure.png "Documentation Structure")